 3. Can I ovulate more than once in a given cycle?

 These medications can treat infertility or menstrual disorders due to ovulation problems.
 Doctors may also prescribe them for superovulation (mature two or more ovum) before in vitro fertilization (IVF).
-Gonadotropins and clomiphene citrate are not associated with congenital disabilities or increased risk of ovarian cancer.
+Gonadotropins and clomiphene citrate are not associated with congenitaliXA condition or trait present at birth. disabilities or increased risk of ovarian cancer.

 Ovulation symptoms and signs and ovulation predictor tests help a woman know her fertile days and plan pregnancy accordingly.
 You may track ovulation for several cycles to know these changes.
 Keeping track of ovulation using an ovulation calendar or apps can help you identify ovulation problems earlier.
 Always seek medical advice if you have any concerns about ovulation and fertility.